• Home

 One of the features that make the PE Brother machines so good is the ability they have to back up automatically.

 That means that if you have a power cut or run out of thread the device will remember where in the pattern they were.
-The back up also lets you delete stitches easily and resume from where you want.
+The backup also lets you delete stitches easily and resume from where you want.

 The embroidery area is smaller than other models – 4×4 inches, so keep that in mind when getting patterns.